This is a closed event, but we will live-stream some of the talks on our Instagram page.

-If you would like to be notified when recorded talks from this event are added to our video library, and the summary report is published, the please sign up to our newsletter.
+If you would like to be notified when recorded talks from this event and others are added to our video library, please sign up to our newsletter.

 Reshaping Later Life

 For a society that has long ago projected an ageing population, little has changed in the way we plan and build for life’s later years.
 The culture of secluding older adults in specific points in the city has created an environment that excludes a sector of society most in need of support and integration.
 Our mature population is underrepresented in urban planning, exacerbating the social isolation that contributes to higher mortality rates.

 Day 3 of the festival will deal with how we can change our approach to planning for the older adults, towards better physical and mental health and access to participating and benefitting fully from city life.

 Designers, community planners and organizers, advocates and activists, decision- and policy-makers, and behavioral scientists will present forward-thinking approaches to share knowledge and problem-solve in this festival workshop.

 - Create a dialogue between researchers, practitioners, community planners and decision-makers reaching practical applications for impact-driven design.

 - Establish a Community of Practice focused on each festival thematic which activates and sets up engagement into the future.